 Ħajr lill-voluntiera tal-Għaqda tal-Malti – Università tal-għajnuna imprezzabbli tagħhom waqt it-tlitt ijiem tal-Festival.

 The XIIIth edition of the Malta Mediterranean Literature Festival organized by Inizjamed will be held on Thursday 23rd, Friday 24th and Saturday 25th August 2018, at Fort Manoel, Manoel Island, Gzira, at 8.00pm.
-The pre-Festival events start on Sunday 19 August and include two discussions with the participation of the invited writers, an Open Mic session and presentations by international publishers, a festival organiser, and an agent.
+The pre-Festival events start on Sunday 19 August and include two discussions with the participation of the invited writers, an Open Mic session and presentations by an international publisher, a festival organiser, and a literary agent.
 Entrance to all events is free.

-Eleven writers from eight countries are reading at the festival, which also features Maltese and foreign poetry films, Maltese electonic music, a book stall, a book binding stand by Kotba Calleja, drinks and a selection of food by CORE GREEN organic & fairtrade.
+Twelve writers from nine countries are reading at the festival, which also features Maltese and foreign poetry films, Maltese electonic music, a book stall, a book binding stand by Kotba Calleja, drinks and a selection of food by CORE GREEN organic & fairtrade.

 Readings will be mostly in Maltese and English, but some short works will also be read in other languages.
 Food

 The festival is part of a three-year Cultural Partnership Agreement between Inizjamed and Arts Council Malta.
 This is an important agreement because it offers concrete support in terms of training and financial resources to three editions of this independent festival and allows Inizjamed to plan ahead with peace of mind.